-The text is also a source of problems that are essential in building understanding and skill.
+The study of differential equations includes a significant computational component.
+Working on problems is essential in building understanding and skill.
 I will assign homework problems from the textbook on which I expect you to spend considerable time and effort.
-You should not get in the habit of focusing only on the problems designated to be turned in.
+I will occasionally designate problems to submit.
+Since you should have a lot of experience with mastering new computational techniques, I will primarily evaluate homework problems that have some focus on modeling or proof.
+You should not get in the habit of working only on the problems designated to be turned in.
 You will need to demonstrate mastery of computational techniques on exams.